gsoft-inc/sg-orbit/packages/react-components/README.md

 To do so:

-1. Add a dependency to the new npm package in the [package.json](https://github.com/gsoft-inc/sg-brand/blob/master/packages/react-components/package.json) file of the *react-components* package.
-The dependency must be precisely the current version of the new package, otherwise Yarn workspace will fail to create the simlink.
+1. Add a dependency to the new npm package in the [package.json](/package.json) file of the *react-components* package.
+The dependency must match the current version of the new package, otherwise Yarn workspace will fail to create the symlink.

-2. Add an export to the [index.js](https://github.com/gsoft-inc/sg-brand/blob/master/packages/react-components/src/index.js) file of the *react-components* package.
+2. Add an export to the [index.js](/src/index.js) file of the *react-components* package.

 ## Storybook